ComfyUI Extension: ComfyUI_LocalLLMNodes

 ComfyUI_LocalLLMNodes

-This pack provides nodes to connect to and utilize local LLMs (like Llama, Phi, Gemma, etc., in Hugging Face format) without needing external API calls.
-It's designed to integrate seamlessly with prompt generation workflows, such as those involving image description nodes like Florence-2.
+This pack provides nodes to connect to and utilize local LLMs (like Llama, Phi, Gemma, Hermes in Hugging Face PyTorch format, or GGUF models) without needing external API calls.
+It integrates with prompt generation workflows, such as those using Florence-2, to simplify creating prompts for models like Flux Kontext Dev.

-• Local LLM Execution: Run powerful LLMs directly on your machine (CPU or GPU).
+• Local LLM Execution (Hugging Face & GGUF): Run powerful LLMs directly on your machine (CPU or GPU) using standard Hugging Face models or efficient GGUF models.

-• Set Local LLM Service Connector Node: Select and configure your local LLM model (models must be placed in ComfyUI/models/LLM/).
+• Set Local LLM Service Connector Node (HuggingFace): Select and configure your local Hugging Face format LLM model.

-• Local Kontext Prompt Generator Node: Generate detailed image prompts by combining descriptions and edit instructions, leveraging your local LLM.
+• Local Kontext Prompt Generator Node: (Key Feature) Generates detailed image prompts by combining image descriptions and simple user instructions using a connected local LLM.

-• User Preset Management: Add and remove custom prompt generation presets using dedicated nodes.
+• User Preset Management: Add and remove custom prompt generation presets using dedicated nodes (AddUserLocalKontextPreset, RemoveUserLocalKontextPreset).

-• VRAM Optimization Ready: Includes commented code examples for integrating quantization (4-bit/8-bit) using bitsandbytes to reduce memory footprint for running alongside large image models like Flux.
+• VRAM Optimization Ready: Includes commented code examples for integrating quantization (4-bit/8-bit bitsandbytes for Hugging Face, or n_gpu_layers for GGUF) to reduce memory footprint.

 Installation